Passport Prime Troubleshooting

 QR Scanning

-My phone/computer camera can’t read the QR codes on Passport
+My phone/computer camera can’t read the QR codes on Prime

-When Passport is displaying the signed transaction as a QR code series, pressing up/down on the square copper colored d-pad will increase/decrease the screen brightness.
-Equally, pressing left/right with increase/decrease the QR code density.
+When Prime is displaying the signed transaction as a QR code series, pressing up/down on the screen will increase/decrease the screen brightness.
+Equally, pressing left/right will increase/decrease the QR code density.

-A combination of both of these adjustments is usually enough to cure most scanning issues from Passport’s screen.
+A combination of both of these adjustments is usually enough to cure most scanning issues from Prime’s screen.
 If you are still struggling after this, try dimming the screen brightness of your laptop.
-Sometimes super bright laptop screens can cause glare on the Passport screen which makes it difficult for some lower quality webcams to pick up the QR codes Passport is displaying.
+Sometimes super bright laptop screens can cause glare on the Prime screen which makes it difficult for some lower quality webcams to pick up the QR codes Prime is displaying.

 Prime can’t scan a QR code

 Dense QR codes like those used in multisignature wallets or larger transactions can sometimes take slightly longer to scan.
-As long as you see the % progress slowly increasing on Passport’s screen, this means Passport is scanning and processing the information within the QR codes.
-If Passport fails to register any % progress at all, or completely stalls after making some progress, here is a list of adjustments to try:
+As long as you see the % progress slowly increasing on Prime’s screen, this means Prime is scanning and processing the information within the QR codes.
+If Prime fails to register any % progress at all, or completely stalls after making some progress, here is a list of adjustments to try:

 - Ensure you are running the latest firmware version